residuum II | collab with Yeats – he only died 84 years ago

 Christmas break, age 6, Waukegan, Illinois

-parents can write stories on the folds of a child’s cerebrum,
+parents write stories on the folds of a child’s cerebrum,

 their pens go unchallenged